vonhoff/Animation2Tilemap/README.md

 To work around this, I divided pre-rendered animated images into square tiles.
 This approach allowed me to integrate animated elements into an orthographic tileset.
 However, the process was cumbersome.
 It involved manual extraction, slicing, and filtering for duplicates, as well as organizing the tiles.
+I created this tool to automate that process.

 ## Acknowledgments